Center of Clayton Public Art

 Location: Clayton, Missouri

-Additionally, Via worked with the City of Clayton and the Clayton Century Foundation to facilitate the selection of James Surls’ Molecular Bloom with Single Flower for Shaw Park.
+Most recently, Via worked with the City of Clayton and the Clayton Century Foundation to facilitate the selection of James Surls’ Molecular Bloom with Single Flower for Shaw Park.
 The artwork was installed to celebrate the City’s centennial in 2013.
-It serves as a gateway to the City’s premier park, and is also a visible icon from the central business district.
+It serves as a gateway to the City’s premier park, and is also a visible icon from the central business district